aymenfarag/vocaldocs/README.md

    - Sends each image to Amazon Bedrock (Claude Sonnet 3.5 v1) for text extraction
    - Concatenates extracted text from all pages
    - Writes the formatted text file back to S3
+7. S3 event notification triggers the third Lambda function (Text-to-Voice) when a new .txt file is created.
+8. Text-to-Voice:
+   - Retrieves the formatted text file from S3
+   - Passes the text to Amazon Polly for text-to-speech conversion
+   - Writes the resulting audio file back to S3
+   - Updates the DynamoDB record to indicate "Voice-is-ready"

+### Tracking Requests
+1. User navigates to the `track-requests.html` page.
+2. This triggers a Lambda function to fetch records from DynamoDB for the authenticated user.
+3. The function returns the status of all jobs submitted by the user.
+4. If a job is complete (Voice-is-ready), the user is presented with an option to play the audio file.

 ## Data Management
 - DynamoDB table has TTL enabled, deleting records after 1 week.